robertbasic/robertbasic.com-hugo/content/blog/prooph-command-bus.md

 Today we're going to look at &mdash; you've guessed it! &mdash; the command bus.

+The command bus gives us the ability to send a command through the command bus itself, and dispatches that command to a command handler we specified.
+We send in a message, and on the otherside that same message comes out to the command handler.

+It is worth mentioning that the command bus can be used as a standalone component, if you're interested only in that part.
+You're not required to do CQRS, Event Sourcing, and/or DDD, to be able to use the command bus.
+If all you want, or all you need, to do is send a command, and have that command handled on the other side, by all means, do just that.

 The command bus can dispatch anything as a command: a primitive like a string or an integer, a Data Transfer Object (DTO) that represents our command, or a Prooph Message (an interface found in the `prooph-common` library).

+We name these commands based on the action that we want to do: `RegisterUser`, `FetchUrl`, `SendEmail`.

 To dispatch a command on the command bus, we do the following: